 4. Back Up Your Files With a Cloud Storage Service

-The obvious choice here for an iPhone user is to use iCloud, which comes with 5GB of free storage space.
-Aside from iCloud, here are some of the most popular cloud storage services:
+If you choose to back up your files in the cloud, the obvious choice for an iPhone user is iCloud, which comes with 5GB of free storage space.
+Here are some other popular cloud storage services you can get for free:

-- Dropbox — Free account comes with 2GB of free space
+- Dropbox — Basic account comes with 2GB of free space

 - Google Drive — Free account comes with 15GB of free space (including your other Google accounts)

-- OneDrive — First tier with 5GB of free storage
+- OneDrive — First tier comes with 5GB of free storage

 5. Back Up Your iPhone Files to Your Computer

 You can also choose to back up your iPhone to a desktop computer or tablet.
-You can do this either with a cord or via iCloud.
+You can do this by connecting your iPhone to your computer with a cord or by syncing it with an iCloud account installed on your desktop.

-The good news is that your iPhone will no longer be the sole database for some of your most important files and data.
+If you choose this option, the good news is that your iPhone will no longer be the sole database for your files and data.

 The not-so-good news is that this option may take up quite a bit of space on your computer.
 Here’s how to transfer photos from your iPhone.